dominion-framework/docs/_src/repositories/repositories.md

 because type of external storage specifically depends on projects architecture, so, there is no reason to include something you will never use.

-To use repository in you component you will need to install npm package with a repository you need.
+To use repository in your component you will need to install npm package with a repository you need.
 For example, for MySQL:

 ```shell script